viljardh/elevator/README.md

 ## Why

+It started as an idea and discussion between a few of my friends where we just wondered: "Huh, how do elevators actually think?"
+The answer was rather pedestrian, but it still made for a fun little project.

 I thought it might be an interesting exercise to make sense of a completely AI-generated code and basically completely refactor it into something more manageable and palateable.

 If nothing, I've successfully set up a work pipeline and a little thing to play with in your browser.